Have you considered how to use comments for free book promotion?

-You can use free and paid book promotion sites, write a blog post every week and offer free books.
+There are hundreds of promotion services and ways to promote a book for indie authors.
+You can use free and paid book promotion sites, write a blog post every week, and offer free ebooks.

-If you have published more than one title, you will know how much hard work is involved in keeping the buzz going for your books and ebooks.
+If you have published more than one title, you will know how much hard work is involved in keeping the buzz going for your books and Kindle ebooks.

 The key element in obtaining this type of traffic is a shared interest.

 In other words, people find you because you have expressed an idea or opinion that interests or intrigues them.

 In many cases, it’s not related to your book or buy links.

 Perhaps it’s from something you wrote online or on social media.

 When you can attract attention this way, you have a much better chance of your books being discovered by readers.